Shred guitar

-Shred guitar or shredding is a virtuoso lead guitar solo playing style for the guitar, based on various advanced and complex playing techniques, particularly rapid passages and advanced performance effects.
-Shred guitar includes "fast alternate picking, sweep-picked arpeggios, diminished and harmonic scales, finger-tapping and whammy-bar use", It is commonly used in heavy metal guitar playing, where guitarists use the electric guitar with a guitar amplifier and a range of electronic effects such as distortion, which create a more sustained guitar tone and facilitate guitar feedback effects.
+Shred guitar is a virtuosic style of electric guitar performance.
+Categorized by its use of advanced techniques, shredding is a complex art form.
+Shred guitar includes fast alternate picking, sweep-picking, diminished and harmonic minor scales, tapping, and whammy bar use.
+Often incorporated in heavy metal, guitarists employ a guitar amplifier and a range of effects such as distortion.
+This creates a sustained guitar tone and may facilitate guitar feedback.

-The term is sometimes used with reference to virtuoso playing by instrumentalists other than guitarists, as well.
-The term "shred" is also used outside the metal idiom, particularly in bluegrass musicians and jazz-rock fusion electric guitarists.
+The term is sometimes used in reference to virtuosic playing by instrumentalists other than guitarists as well.
+The term "shred" is used outside the metal idiom, particularly by bluegrass musicians and jazz-rock fusion electric guitarists.

 History

-Many jazz guitarists in the 1950s such as Les Paul, Barney Kessel and Tal Farlow improvised various guitar techniques comparing to contemporaries blues guitarists like Muddy Waters, Chuck Berry or Buddy Holly.
-Les Paul's song, "How High the Moon" contained sweep picking, one of the earliest recordings of the technique.
+Many jazz guitarists in the 1950s such as Les Paul, Barney Kessel and Tal Farlow used an improvised technique by raking the pick across the strings to play a rapid succession of notes, today known as sweep picking.
+Les Paul's performance of "How High the Moon" contained sweep picking, one of the earliest recordings of the technique.